 A manual page (for both stable and development versions) and an FAQ are available.

 lwm was written by Elliott Hughes.
 Maintenance has been taken over by James Carter.
-David Hogan, the author of 9wm - the window manager that inspired lwm - died last year.
+David Hogan, the author of 9wm - the window manager that inspired lwm - died in 2003.
 A memorial page is maintained by Danny Yee.

 Elliott's original acknowledgements are included here:

 This program's philosophy is based on no particular window manager, but inspiration has come from numerous sources.
 The general window hiding was first seen in Rob Pike's 8½ windowing system for Plan 9 (see his paper 8½, the Plan 9 Window System).
 The use of the right-hand button for hiding (rather than a menu of window operations as seen in 8½) came from experience of John Bradley's xv.
 The disappearing title-bars that lwm used to sport came about from a misunderstanding of BeOS' method of iconizing windows, and were removed when I decided that they were an annoying gimmick.
 The changing of cursor shape while reshaping is based on SGI's 4Dwm.
 The "box" in the top-left corner of the frame is meant to look like Pike's acme (see his paper Acme: A User Interface for Programmers; if you want something like acme for Unix, try Gary Capell's Wily).
 The automatic window placement heuristics are simple but effective, based upon personal experience.
 It would be nice to have a window manager that does more window management for us.